BASM/libstwi/README.md

 * Model:  TWI slave for reading
 * Test:   Test for reading from slave ;-)

-Stage: alpha (master only, read only)
+Stage: stable (master only, read only)

+BUG: have double wait on (RE)Start sending.